nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 ## Quick Start

-0. Ensure you have Java version `1.8.0_60` or later installed in your Computer.<br>
+0. Ensure you have Java version `1.8.0_60` or later installed in your Computer.

-   > Having any Java 8 version is not enough. <br>
+   > Having any Java 8 version is not enough.

-   Agendum will not work with earlier versions of Java 8.
+   > Agendum will not work with earlier versions of Java 8.

 1. Download the latest `Agendum.jar` from the [releases](../../../releases) tab.

 2. Copy the file to the folder you want to use as the home folder for Agendum.

 3. Double-click the file to start Agendum.
 The GUI should appear in a few seconds.

-4. Type the command in the command box and press <kbd>Enter</kbd> to execute it. <br>
+4. Type the command in the command box and press <kbd>Enter</kbd> to execute it.

    e.g. typing **`help`** and pressing <kbd>Enter</kbd> will list some information about commands.

 5. Some example commands you can try:
    * **`list`** : lists all contacts
    * **`add`**` Go to shopping mall` :